5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 For a given matrix A of dimension (2×3) after transpose will be with a dimension of (3×2), the first sequence was(1 2 3 & 2 1 3 ) after transpose will be (A)T=(1 2 & 2 1 & 3 3) with a dimension of 3×1.

-Again, if we make a transpose of the matrix, it will give a matrix of dimension (2×3).
-So the definition is correct.
-The transpose will return the matrix to its original value of A. For the adding of (A+B), then make a transpose, will be= transpose of A+transpose of B.
+Again, if we make a transpose of the matrix, it will give a matrix of dimension (2×3), so the definition is correct.
+The transpose will return the matrix to its original value of A. For the addition of (A+B), then making a transpose, it will be the transpose of A+transpose of B.

 Matrix A has the same values as given earlier, a new matrix we call B of dimension 2×3.